Critical Mass (cycling)

-Critical Mass is a form of direct action in which people meet at a set location and time and travel as a group through their neighbourhoods on bikes.
+Critical Mass is a form of direct action in which people travel as a group on bicycles at a set location and time.
 The idea is for people to group together to make it safe for each other to ride bicycles through their streets, based on the old adage: there's safety in numbers.

-Critical Mass events highlight the numbers of people who want to use their bike on the streets, but are usually unable to do so without risking their safety.
+Critical Mass events highlight the numbers of people who want to use their bicycle on the streets, but are usually unable to do so without risking their safety.
 They are a call to action to councils, governments and road planners to properly and thoughtfully design in the safety of all road users, including those who would prefer to walk and cycle, instead of prioritising motor traffic above all else.

 The event originated in 1992 in San Francisco (typically held on the last Friday of every month); by the end of 2003, the event was being held in over 300 cities around the world.

 Critical Mass has been described as "monthly political-protest rides", and characterized as being part of a social movement.
 It has been described as a "monthly protest by cyclists reclaiming the streets."
 Participants have insisted that these events should be viewed as "celebrations" and spontaneous gatherings, and not as protests or organized demonstrations.
 This stance allows Critical Mass to argue a legal position that its events can occur without advance notification of local police.
 Though they are sometimes described as political, they are not necessarily.

 History

-Critical Mass-like bike tours with hundreds of participants took place in Stockholm, Sweden in the early 1970s.
+Critical Mass-like bicycle tours with hundreds of participants took place in Stockholm, Sweden in the early 1970s.
 But the first ride within the present wave took place on Friday, September 25, 1992, at 6 pm in San Francisco.
 At that time, the event was known as Commute Clot and was composed of a couple of dozen cyclists who had received flyers on Market Street.

-Shortly after this, some participants in that ride went to a local bicycle shop for a screening of Ted White's documentary Return of the Scorcher, about bike culture in the Netherlands and China in comparison with that of the United States.
+Shortly after this, some participants in that ride went to a local bicycle shop for a screening of Ted White's documentary Return of the Scorcher, about bicycle culture in the Netherlands and China in comparison with that of the United States.
 In that film, American human-powered vehicle and pedicab designer George Bliss noted that, in China, both motorists and bicyclists had an "understood" method of negotiating intersections without signals.
 Traffic would queue up at these intersections until the backlog reached a "critical mass", at which point that mass would move through the intersection.
 This term from the footage of the movie, was applied to the name of the ride, and the name caught on, replacing "Commute Clot" by the time of the second event.